metepg/weshare/README.md

 3. Runs .jar file with profile=dev (for spring boot).

 For production optimized .jar run `npm run bprod` in `client` directory.

+Current state of the app supports only 2 users and has hardcoded Finnish labels and text.